Computing the center of a fusion category: Splitting of simple central objects

 This is equivalent to

 Notice that

 Moreover, since the Frobenius--Perron dimension is a ring morphism by \cite[Proposition 3.3.6]{EGNO}, we have

-Hence, $\FPdim(\overline{\kk} \otimes -)$ can be considered as a ring morphism on the Grothendieck ring of $\mathcal{Z}(\mathcal{C})$ taking positive values on the isomorphism classes of simple objects.
+Hence, $\FPdim(- \otimes \overline \kk)$ can be considered as a character of the Grothendieck ring of $\mathcal{Z}(\mathcal{C})$ taking positive values on the isomorphism classes of simple objects.
 Since this property uniquely characterizes the Frobenius--Perron dimension by \cite[Proposition 3.3.6]{EGNO}, it follows that

 Now,